Dodgers vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Los Angeles Dodgers and Freddie Freeman will hit the field against the Colorado Rockies and Ryan McMahon on Friday at 10:10 PM ET in the second game of a four-game series at Dodger Stadium.
+Mookie Betts and the Los Angeles Dodgers will play Jurickson Profar and the Colorado Rockies at Dodger Stadium in the third of a four-game series, on Saturday at 9:10 PM ET.

-Bookmakers list the Dodgers as -300 favorites on the moneyline, while giving the underdog Rockies +240 moneyline odds to win.
-Los Angeles is the run-line favorite (-2.5).
-The total for the game is set at 8.5 runs.
+The Rockies are +240 moneyline underdogs in this matchup against the Dodgers (-300).
+Los Angeles (-2.5) is favored on the run line.
+The over/under is 9 runs for this game.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.